Chapter 34 BWV 153 Schau, lieber Gott, wie meine Feind—-

 If the dotted rhythms of the bass arioso suggested a slight degree of unease, here they become explicitly explosive.
 The tenor′s entry is bold and aggressive refuting any disruption, natural or otherwise, of God′s plan.
 Engulfing torrents are depicted with raging melismas (bars 8-9 and 12-13) as are the flames of misfortune (bar 18) but to no avail.
 Vicious and threatening they may be but they do not now disturb the soul′s repose, graphically depicted by the long sustained rest and the moment where everything pauses (bars 23-4).

 But the longest and most frenetic of all melismas marks the name of the Redeemer (final vocal bars).
 For this declamation, and in a moment of ingenious musical irony, the tenor joins the unison strings that had previously pictured the negative floods and rages.
-The name of the Redeemer is even more aggressively powerful than the ranting of the enemies and elements.
+The name of the Redeemer is clearly even more aggressively powerful than the ranting of the enemies and elements.

 The last three movements are set in major modes, properly reflecting the soul′s journey from panic-ridden anxiety to peaceful contemplation.
-But, of course, things are seldom entirely clear-cut with Bach and the bass recitative and alto aria are each coloured with the reminders of affliction, both contemporary and historical.
+But, of course, things are seldom entirely clear-cut with Bach, and the bass recitative and alto aria are each coloured with the reminders of affliction, both contemporary and historical.
 The mood of the recitative moves from exhortation—-fear not heart, and endure your miseries for God will restore you—-to the biblical references to Christ′s agonies and Herod′s murderous rages.
 It concludes with an arioso duet with the continuo line, affirming the essential Christian truth—-He will bestow the kingdom of heaven on all who suffer on earth.

 Thus the movement takes on a three-part structure moving from encouragement to acceptance through reminders of abiding misfortune.
-Bach′s melodic line is, as usual, totally flexible, accommodating opposing emotional states and moving seamlessly from one to the other.
+Bach′s melodic line is, as usual, totally flexible, accommodating opposing emotional states and moving seamlessly from the one to the other.

 The final aria is for alto and strings and it begins almost as a rustic dance, a beguiling minuet with foursquare phrases and simple rhythms.
 Only the moving quaver bass suggests that it might be a little more than a song of innocent acceptance.